Lim Na-young: 2020–present: Solo beginnings

 On January 28, 2021, Lim made her acting debut in the mystery drama Flower of Evil, playing the role of young Do Hae-soo.
 The same year, she played her first main role in the web drama Summer Guys alongside fellow former I.O.I member Kang Mi-na.
 On April 1, it was confirmed that Lim was selected as campaign artist for Levi's Red alongside Got7's Choi Young-jae.
 Lim made a soundtrack appearance on Summer Guys with "So So" (그냥 그렇다고), released on April 7.
 She made her film debut in Twenty Hacker and sang the soundtrack, "Not Just Friends", for the film.
 Lim also released two tracks as part of part 4 of Twenty Hackers soundtrack with "With All My Heart" (온맘다해) as the title track as well as "Like The Two Of Us" on April 15.
 She played a supporting role for KBS2 drama Imitation, released on May 7.
 She was also set to play the main role of Hyun-ah in KBS1 drama Over To You.
 On June 29, Lim was confirmed to make her debut in the musical I Loved You which premiered on August 14.
 On December 1, Lim was cast in the short-form horror film 4:44 Seconds which was released on November 1, 2024.

 On July 7, 2023, it was announced that Lim had signed a contract with Ascendio.
 The same year, she was cast in family drama Unpredictable Family.
 On February 19, 2024, she signed an exclusive contract with Mask Studio following their new establishment.
 On September 26, she was cast in the Korean–Japanese joint musical series Nebula.
 On November 8, it was announced that Lim would release her first CCM single album as part of a donation for underprivileged children and the next generation.

-On November 19, 2025, Lim decided to ended her contract with Mask Studio.
+On November 19, 2025, Lim decided to end her contract with Mask Studio to participate for the 10th anniversary of I.O.I reunion activities.
+On September 17, 2026, Lim would making return to acting in the CJ ENM short form drama One Day, a New Employee Gained 7 Seniors?! (lit.), portraying protagonist, who thought applied for a dating reality show and meet seniors from seven affiliates.